 Red Hat OpenShift deployment guide #

-Starburst Enterprise platform (SEP) is available as an operator on OpenShift directly through the Red Hat Marketplace.
+Starburst Enterprise platform (SEP) is available as an operator on OpenShift.

-- Access to an OpenShift cluster with with correctly-sized nodes, using IAM credentials, and with sufficient Elastic IPs
+- Access to an OpenShift cluster with correctly-sized nodes, using IAM credentials, and with sufficient Elastic IPs.

 - Previously installed and configured Kubernetes, including access to

-Platform (OCP) client for your platform from the OpenShift mirror
+- The latest OpenShift Container Platform (OCP) client for your platform as

 Getting up and running #